Know Your Food Truck Events

-Every good event needs good promotion to ensure optimum attendance and adequate sales.
+Every good event needs promotion to ensure optimum attendance and adequate sales.
 Be cautious if the organisers rely purely on social media promotions or if they believe the food trucks will advertise themselves as these strategies may not ensure a successful event.
-Paid advertising ROI (Return On Investment) consideration is very important, and marketing to as many communities will help the event go viral.
+Paid advertising ROI (Return On Investment) consideration is very important, and marketing to as many communities will help the event’s attendance.

 Will the organisers be charging customers for the event?

-If the organisers charge the general public a large entrance fee, then the event may struggle to acquire attendance.
-Especially if it's a food event, then typically people won't want to pay to get in and pay for food too, as they may expect "free sample" which may not be good for your bottom line.
+If the organisers charge the general public a large entrance fee, then the event may struggle to acquire attendance – especially if it’s a food event.
+Typically people won’t want to pay to get in and pay for food too, and they may expect “free samples” which may not be good for your bottom line.

 What fee will the organisers charge you?

-It's important to ensure you can afford the fee's implemented by the event organisers.
-Some large event can charge up to 35% which may cause you to raise your prices to achieve a healthy profit margin.
-Events that charge percentages can save you in the long run and protect you from an bad event.
+It’s important to ensure you can afford the fees implemented by the event organisers.
+Some large events can charge up to 35% which may require you to raise your prices to achieve a healthy profit margin.
+Events that charge percentages can save you in the long run and protect you from a bad event.
 However, if an event comes with a large flat rate fee then you can find yourself in strife if the event is unsuccessful.
-It's important to ensure if the even has a flat rate fee that they have a refund policy in place if unforeseeable circumstances force the event to be cancelled.
+It’s important to ensure that if the event has a flat rate fee, they have a refund policy in place if unforeseeable circumstances force the event to be cancelled.